thumbliner/thumbliner/small-talk.md

 How are you?
 I’m fine, thank you.
 How are you?<br>

-Fine.
 Can you believe this weather?
 This city is most beautiful in the rain.<br>

 What have you been up to?